 - Carry out email check with images disabled

-While most of the clients showcase your emails without images, it becomes crucial for you to check how do they look without images in them.
+While most of the clients showcase your emails without images, it becomes crucial for you to check how they look without images in them.

-- Watch your files size
+- Watch your file size

 Image file sizes should be kept low, just like you would do for a website.
 This is to ensure that the images load quickly and make it easier for your subscribers to download.